Places Visited: Delhi, Agra, Jaipur, Khimsar, Jaisalmer, Dechu, Narlai, Udaipur

 Jaipur itself is a swirl of life and colour, and its numerous monuments and markets provide the focus for the rest of the day.
 You’ll begin at the famous City Palace complex, which includes the much photographed ‘Hawa Mahal’, or ‘Palace of Winds’, a five-storey façade of elaborately screened windows from where the women of the royal household used to watch processions in the streets below.

 Leave the Pink City straight after breakfast for the five-hour drive to Khimsar Fort, a beautiful 16th century palace on the fringes of the Thar Desert, where you’ll spend a night.
-The afternoon will be at leisure to relax by the hotel pool or visit the adjacent village.
+The afternoon will be at leisure to relax by the hotel pool or visit the village.

 A long drive west to the desert city of Jaisalmer takes up the first half of the day.
 After lunch, you’ll be at leisure to enjoy the hotel’s facilities or venture up to the old walled citadel for sunset, when troupes of Mangaiyar Gypsy musicians perform in local rooftop cafés – a perfect accompaniment to the expansive views.
 Stay at the Desert Tulip Hotel or similar for two nights.

-Jaisalmer is the undisputed jewel of the Thar.
-A honey-coloured fortress town surrounded a huge expanse of parched scrub and sand, it lies a long journey west of Rajasthan’s main transport hubs, but once the iconic bastions have appeared on the horizon, you’ll know the effort has been worthwhile.
+Jaisalmer is the undisputed jewel of the Thar - a honey-coloured fortress town surrounded a huge expanse of parched scrub and sand.
+It lies a long journey west of Rajasthan’s main transport hubs, but once the iconic bastions have appeared on the horizon, you’ll know the effort has been worthwhile.
 For centuries an important stop for merchants’ caravans crossing the desert, the citadel and its surrounding streets hold a unique collection of beautifully carved, ochre-hued havelis and palaces, whose intricate stonework turns a striking molten colour in the light of late-afternoon.
 Its handicraft boutiques are particularly good for puppets and traditional textiles.

 Explore the narrow alleyways, walled havelis and medieval Jain temples of Jaisalmer Fort on a guided walking tour after breakfast.
 Spend the remainder of the day souvenir shopping, or enjoying the warm desert sunshine back at your hotel.

 Begin your tour of Jaisalmer with a wander around the narrow, stone-paved alleyways of the citadel, which wind through a series of small squares to elaborately carved temples and fortified gateways, eventually converging on the main Chowk, where the Palace of the Maharawal is adorned with some of the finest carved stonework in the region.
 More painstakingly sculpted jarokha balconies and windows line the streets of the town below, where some of Jaisalmer’s wealthiest merchant families erected their havelis (courtyard mansions).
-A scattering of exquisite domed pavilions and shrines surround the Gadisar Tank, which used to be the area’s only dependable source of water.
+A scattering of exquisite domed pavilions and shrines surround the Gadisar Tank, which used to be the area’s only source of water.

 Passing through a string of small market towns and villages, the drive to Dechu from Jaisalmer yields a vivid impression of life in the Thar Desert.
 You’ll see herds of camels at the roadsides, tended by luxuriantly moustachioed men in voluminous turbans, and groups of women dressed in vibrant saris carrying water and firewood on their heads.